Skip to nav Skip to content

 • Extremely itchy skin with redness covering most of the body (erythroderma)

-Additional Sezary syndrome symptoms include:
+Additional Sezary syndrome symptoms can include:

 • Thick, cracked skin on the hands or feet (keratoderma)